 smartmarket² adapts successful strategies from online retailing to high street retailing to create interactive customer experiences.
 The goal is to strengthen the versatility and the attractiveness of high streets and city centers, and to reinforce the individual business models of local retailers against their common competition with online retailing.

-Project status in progress Project time 01.03.2017- 30.06.2020 Website http://www.smartmarketsquare.de Funding source Federal Ministry of Education and Research Project number 02K15A074 Keywords Retail; Digitalisation; Customer Experience; Location-based Services; Service Engineering
+Project status definitely finished Project time 01.03.2017- 30.06.2020 Website http://www.smartmarketsquare.de Funding source Federal Ministry of Education and Research Project number 02K15A074 Keywords Retail; Digitalisation; Customer Experience; Location-based Services; Service Engineering

 RISE_BPM networks world-leading research institutions and corporate innovators to develop new horizons for Business Process Management (BPM).
 BPM is a boundary-spanning discipline focused on division and re-integration of day-to-day work in organisations and on analysis of process data for organisational decision-making.
 Recent break-through innovations in Social Computing, Smart Devices, Real-Time Computing, and Big Data Technology create a strong impetus for propelling BPM into a pervasive corporate topic that enables design of entirely new products and services.